dewarim/LittleGoblin/docs/TestingRoadmap.md

 ## Introduction

 This document will collect the necessary tasks to add automated unit and integration tests for Little Goblin.
-The goal is to have automated tests which cover at least all functional aspects of the reference implementaton.
+The goal is to have automated tests which cover at least all functional aspects of the reference implementation.

 ## Current State